elcolin/ft_irc/README.md

 We are going to see the use of getaddrinfo, who's objective is to give us a list of addresses, but we need to make sure it delivers only compatible addresses, here how to do so.

 ## How can I tell getaddrinfo I only want specific addresses?
+First we need to create a addrinfo structure:

     struct addrinfo hints;
 This structure contains the following members: